On asymptotic stability of the 3D Boussinesq equations without thermal conduction: Nonlinear stability

-Based on Proposition \ref{Lth1}, we shall prove uniform--in--time estimates of the solution $(\bm{\omega}, \theta)$.
-From $(\ref{Bou3})_{1}$, we find that $\bm{\omega}$ satisfies the classical heat type equation with inhomogeneous terms.
+Based on Proposition \ref{Lth1}, we shall prove uniform-in-time estimates of the solution $(\boldsymbol{\omega}, \theta)$.
+First, from (\ref{Bou3})$_{1}$ we find that $\boldsymbol{\omega}$ satisfies the classical heat type equation with inhomogeneous terms.
 Now we decouple system (\ref{Bou3}) to get the equation for $\theta$.
-Taking the time derivative on $(\ref{Bou3})_{2}$ gives
+Taking the time derivative on (\ref{Bou3})$_{2}$ gives